jaydickson02/Everything/docs/DND/The Desert Mirage/07 Lore/The Lorekeeper.md

 **Dynamic Celestial Movement:**
 Named for its role as the custodian of wisdom and direction, the Lorekeeper Constellation manifests a dynamic presence in the night sky.
 As nomads journey through the desert, this celestial formation appears to transform in response to their progress.
 When distanced from [[the Parched Peak]], the constellation assumes the serene depiction of a woman with her arms gracefully resting by her sides.
 However, as traveler's approach the vicinity of [[the Parched Peak]], a transformative shift occurs—the woman's arms gradually ascend, aligning to point resolutely north of the peak.

+**Origin**:
+The Lorekeeper is a projection from within the mirage city.
+It was part of the final plan, and was intended to allow entrance to the city someday.

 **Key to the [[Mirage City]]'s Revelation:**
 Central to the nomads' quest to unveil the [[Mirage City]]'s hidden sanctuary, the Lorekeeper Constellation acts as an indispensable marker.
 The raised arms of the celestial woman, indicating the direction north of [[the Parched Peak]], serve as a celestial key.
 This alignment plays an instrumental role in unlocking the elusive path leading to the enigmatic city, guiding those astute enough to interpret its celestial guidance.